Enterprise-CMCS/managed-care-review/README.md

 Run whole app locally

 -   `./dev local` to run the entire app and storybook
--   Available flags: `--storybook`, `--web`, `--api`, `--s3`, '--postgres' for running services individually
+-   Available flags:  `--web`, `--api`, `--s3`, '--postgres' for running services individually
--   (you can also exclude services by using the yargs 'no' standard: `./dev local --no-storybook`)
+-   (you can also exclude services by using the yargs 'no' standard: `./dev local --no-webk`)

 Run individual services locally